jaroslawr/devenv/README.md

 - Enable "User themes" extension in "Extensions" Gnome app

+- Change to dark mode in Gnome appearence settings

-- Set themes in gnome tweaks: Yaru for shell, icons and legacy applications, DMZ-White for curors
+- Set themes in gnome tweaks: Yaru-red-dark for shell, icons and legacy applications, DMZ-White for curors

 - Set interface font in gnome tweaks: Ubuntu